Sydney Harbour Bridge: Heritage listing

 "The archaeological remains have some potential to yield information about the previous residential and commercial occupation of Milsons Point prior to the construction of the Sydney Harbour Bridge transport link".

-Engineering heritage award
+Engineering recognition

-The bridge was listed as a National Engineering Landmark by Engineers Australia in 1988, as part of its Engineering Heritage Recognition Program.
+The bridge was listed as a National Engineering Landmark by Engineers Australia in 1988 as part of its Engineering Heritage Recognition Program.
+The bridge was also recognized by a plaque that year from the American Society of Civil Engineers designating it an "International Historic Civil Engineering Landmark".